N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 6.md

 Nick R: \
 Nick P: \
 Tyler C: \
-Jeysen A: Continue with the front-end coding. \
+Jeysen A: Continue with the webpage front-end development and prepare for the midterm presentation. \
 Elian Z: \
 Ibrahim H: